 When working with cocoa, there is one concept that you must understand, especially when making cakes.
 It's important to know when to use natural cocoa powder versus 'dutched' (Dutch-processed) cocoa powder.

-We have 3401 guests and 2 members online
+We have 2003 guests and one member online